johnsusek/praeco/README.md

 ```

 Replace 192.168.1.145 with the IP address your ES binds to (look for bound_addresses in the elasticsearch launch log).

+#### I am getting high CPU usage on some of my rules

+When editing a rule, click "WITH OPTIONS" and try using the "Use Count Query" or "Use Terms Query" options.
+These can dramatically speed up processing time for large amounts of data (tens of thousands of results).

 #### I'm not receiving alerts even though I expect them